nstansbury/Jam.js/README.md

 }

 function init(){
-	// I'm not an exported symbol so remain private to the module, though I can be called by public methods that are exported
+	// I'm not an exported symbol so remain private to the module, though I can be
+	// called by public methods that are exported.
-	// Notice how I don't need to be wrapped inside strange closures to achieve my privacy.
+	// Notice how I don't need to be wrapped inside strange closures or anonymous functions to achieve my
+	// privacy.
 I look just like any other function.
 }
 ```
-By default, every namespace has a default module, named as the namespace with a .jsm extension.
+By default, Jam.import() assumes every namespace has a default module, of the namespace name with a .jsm extension.
 This allows a single namespace module to transparently import any required modules.

 Modules and Namespaces can also be hacked around as needed, such as importing random JS files into useful namespaces as well as importing one Module into multiple Namespaces to share private data between them.